can you sleep in the bathtub?

 Not only do fatigue and intoxicating substances increase your chances of falling asleep, but you’re less likely to awaken if water enters your airways.

 Even if you wake up, you may inhale water and experience a coughing fit.
-If you cough the water out, you may experience negative health effects from having water in your lungs.
+If you cough the water out, you may experience adverse health effects from having water in your lungs.

 Hypothermia